Updated July 1, 2021

 - Download the provider relief compliance checklist as a guide to understand key considerations and how physician practices can comply with the various stimulus fund requirements.

-The SBA has two loan programs to address COVID-19-related economic stress.
-The first program is the 7(a) Paycheck Protection Program (PPP) and the second is the Economic Injury Disaster Loan (EIDL) program.
-The SBA reopened the Paycheck Protection Program the week of January 11, 2021.
-In conjunction with the reopening, the SBA has provided an overview of both the First Draw (PPP1) and the Second Draw (PPP2) programs.
+The Small Business Administration (SBA) oversees two loan programs to address COVID-19-related economic stress, the 7(a) Paycheck Protection Program (PPP) and the Economic Injury Disaster Loan (EIDL) program.
+The SBA reopened the PPP the week of Jan.
+11, 2021.

 A checklist of key considerations for compliance